person signing market research consent form

 Think of it being part of your first interactions with participants.
 It should be clear, friendly, and informative, putting them at ease while outlining everything they need to know.
 From digital focus groups and UX testing to ethnographic research, tailoring your consent forms to the specific study type ensures participants fully understand their involvement.

-At Angelfish Market Research, we’re here to guide you through the process, helping you craft consent forms that are not only compliant but also engaging and participant friendly.
+At Angelfish Fieldwork, we’re here to guide you through the process, helping you craft consent forms that are not only compliant but also engaging and participant friendly.

 Consent forms for market research are vital for several reasons: